jupyter-naas/docs/site/docs/scale/overview.md

 Enterprise scaling demands **reliability, observability, and governance**.
 The full API Gateway integration provides enterprise-grade capabilities: Pipeline API for complex workflow orchestration, Graph Database for organizational knowledge management, and comprehensive audit trails through the Event API.

-The key enterprise insight is using Vector Databases for organizational memory—every chat, document, and analysis becomes part of a searchable knowledge base that improves over time.
+The key enterprise insight is using Vector Databases for organizational memory, every chat, document, and analysis becomes part of a searchable knowledge base that improves over time.
 This transforms AI from individual tools into organizational intelligence that scales with your team's collective knowledge.

 ## Technical Integration Patterns

 ### Progressive Enhancement Architecture

-The Naas platform is designed for **progressive enhancement**—each layer adds capabilities without requiring you to rebuild existing work.
+The Naas platform is designed for **progressive enhancement**, each layer adds capabilities without requiring you to rebuild existing work.
 Start with local ABI development, enhance with SDK automation, and scale with platform services.
 Your code patterns remain consistent across all scaling levels.

 ### Protocol-Driven Development

 The [naas-models](https://github.com/jupyter-naas/naas-models) repository provides the type-safe foundation that makes scaling reliable.
 Protocol Buffers ensure that your local development, SDK automation, and platform integrations all speak the same language with compile-time guarantees.

-This isn't just about avoiding runtime errors—it's about **scaling confidence**.
+This isn't just about avoiding runtime errors, it's about **scaling confidence**.
 When you can trust that your local AI agent workflows will behave identically in production, scaling becomes a deployment decision rather than a reimplementation project.

 ## Implementation Roadmap